mohanedmoh/DevOps-Mentorship-program/README.md

 * Task12 : Create auto scalling group
 * Task13 : use AWS SSM (Session Manager) instead of using boston instance
 * Task14 : create modules for the main services.
+* Task15 : Register domain using Route53 service and add SSL encryption
+* Task16 : Create RDS MySQL database and use Amazon Secret Manager to store password